Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Capture: save and restore the mirror flag in camera settings.
     Fixed - Some manipulations in the playback screen were not triggering screen activation.
     Fixed - The timecodes were wrong when using custom playback rate.
-    Fixed - The capture screen didn't export some metadata correctly when the camera is rotated.
+    Fixed - The capture screen didn't export some metadata correctly when the camera was rotated.
-    Fixed - The capture test grid was wrong when the camera is rotated.
+    Fixed - The capture test grid was wrong when the camera was rotated.
     Fixed - The scaling of rectangle and circle was wrong when loading a KVA in a video of a different size.
     Fixed - Crash when trying to render extra drawings like chronometer in a capture screen.
     Fixed - The speed slider could fail to keep its value when loading a new video in a replay observer.